-The mineral leases ("ML") consist of three individual tenements, MLN 1070, MLN 1071, and MLN 1127 comprising some 5,365 hectares.
-In addition, Vista controls exploration leases ("EL") EL25668, EL25669, EL25576, and EL 25670 comprising some 160,884 hectares.
+The mineral leases consist of three individual tenements, MLN 1070, MLN 1071, and MLN 1127 comprising some 5,365 hectares.
 FIGURE 1-2 illustrates the general location of the tenements and the relative position of the two primary mineral deposits: Batman and Quigleys.